microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Build the Execution Provider

+ORT can be customized by building with different Execution Providers in different programming languages.

 **Python**

-Official Python packages on Pypi only support the default CPU (MLAS) and default GPU (CUDA) execution providers.
+Official Python packages on Pypi only support the default CPU Microsoft Linear Algebra Subprogram (MLAS) and default GPU (CUDA) execution providers.
 For other execution providers, you need to [build from source](../build/eps.md).
 The recommended instructions build the wheel with debug info in parallel.

 For example: